 If some of the inquirers don’t show up on Experian but do show up on either TransUnion or Equifax, you will have to call the credit bureau to get their address.
 It is almost impossible to get a live person on the telephone at TransUnion, but Equifax has an 800 number listed at the top of their reports.
 If you have an inquirer listed on your TransUnion report and you can’t reach them by phone, you might try calling the 800 directories and requesting the 800 number for the inquiring creditor.

 Once you have collected all of the addresses for each inquiring creditor on each credit report, you are ready for the next step.

 Prepare letters to each inquiring creditor asking them to remove their inquiry.
 The Fair Credit Reporting Act allows only authorized inquiries to appear on the consumer credit report.
 You must challenge whether the inquiring creditor had proper authorization to pull your credit file.

 Use our sample letter to remove inquiries.

-Some of your creditors may provide documentation that a credit inquiry was authorized by you.
+Some of your creditors may provide documentation that you authorized a credit inquiry.
 Read the authorization that you signed very carefully.
 If there is any ambiguity, you can write back and argue that the inquirer’s authorization form was too complicated and not easily understood by the layman.
 You can threaten to contact the State Banking Commission and complain about a deceptive and unclear authorization form if they don’t remove the inquiry.

 Many of your inquiring creditors may simply agree to delete the inquiry as a courtesy or because they cannot, or will not, verify your authorization.
 That’s the goal.
 Remember, it is not likely that you will need all of your credit inquiries removed, just enough of them to increase your credit score.